vanderschaarlab/Datagnosis/README.md

 ### Code Style

 We believe that having a consistent code style is incredibly important.
-Therefore dc-check imposes certain rules on the code that is contributed and the automated tests will not pass, if the style is not adhered to.
+Therefore datagnosis imposes certain rules on the code that is contributed and the automated tests will not pass, if the style is not adhered to.
 These tests passing is a requirement for a contribution being merged.
 However, we make adhering to this code style as simple as possible.
-First, all the libraries required to produce code that is compatible with dc-check's Code Style are installed in the step above when you set up the development environment.
+First, all the libraries required to produce code that is compatible with datagnosis's Code Style are installed in the step above when you set up the development environment.
 Secondly, these libraries are all triggered by pre-commit, so once you are set-up, you don't need to do anything.
 When you run `git commit`, any simple changes to enforce the style will run automatically and other required changes are explained in the stdout for you to go through and fix.

-dc-check uses the [black](https://github.com/ambv/black) and [flake8](https://github.com/PyCQA/flake8) code formatter to enforce a common code style across the code base.
+datagnosis uses the [black](https://github.com/ambv/black) and [flake8](https://github.com/PyCQA/flake8) code formatter to enforce a common code style across the code base.
 No additional configuration should be needed (see the [black documentation](https://black.readthedocs.io/en/stable/installation_and_usage.html#usage) for advanced usage).

-Also, dc-check uses [isort](https://github.com/timothycrosley/isort) to sort imports alphabetically and separate into sections.
+Also, datagnosis uses [isort](https://github.com/timothycrosley/isort) to sort imports alphabetically and separate into sections.

 #### Type Hints

-dc-check is fully typed using python 3.7+ [type hints](https://www.python.org/dev/peps/pep-0484/).
+datagnosis is fully typed using python 3.7+ [type hints](https://www.python.org/dev/peps/pep-0484/).
 This is enforced for contributions by [mypy](https://github.com/python/mypy), which is a static type-checker.

 #### Tests